AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 Task with primary key value(s) "" not found

-Whoops error when opening users page
+**Whoops error when opening users page**

+*Users*

 When a user attempts to open the Users page, the page does not open and the user sees the following error:

 Whoops!
 Something went wrong.
 Please contact Workfront so we can figure out what went wrong and fix it.

-Users
-Overlapping elements in the header of a report on a dashboard
+**Overlapping elements in the header of a report on a dashboard**

+*Dashboards*

 When a user views a report on a dashboard, they see that the groupings icon and label overlaps the links to Details and Summary.

-Dashboards
-Issues with "More" menu for documents and proofs
+**Issues with "More" menu for documents and proofs**

+*Documents*

 When a user selects a document or proof on a Workfront Classic document list, then clicks "More," they may see one of the following issues:
 The button is unresponsive
 All options under the button are labeled "object Object" and cannot be used.

-First reported on January 31, 2022.
-Documents
-"You must be a system admin" error when creating a project
+**"You must be a system admin" error when creating a project**

+*Projects*

 When a user who is not an administrator attempts to create a project, and attaches a custom form that has a section available only to administrators, they cannot create the project and they see the following error:

 "You must be a system admin to change this custom data parameter value"

-Projects
-Data in admin-only section of custom form is not preserved when converting issues to projects
+**Data in admin-only section of custom form is not preserved when converting issues to projects**

+*Projects*

 When a user converts an issue to a project using a template that has a custom form with an admin-only section, any data in the admin-only section is not carried over to the new project.
 This occurs even if an admin is converting the issue.
-Projects
-Related Articles

 +++

 +++**Maintenance Update on February 10, 2022**

+**"You must be a system admin" error when creating a project**

+*Projects*

+When a user who is not an administrator attempts to create a project, and attaches a custom form that has a section available only to administrators, they cannot create the project and they see the following error:

+"You must be a system admin to change this custom data parameter value"

+**Users who have been deactivated and reactivated do not appear in Proof contacts**

+*Proof*

+When a user views their contacts list in Proof, users who have been deactivated and reactivated do not appear in the list.

+**"Something went wrong" message when converting an issue to a project using a template**

+*Projects*

+When a user who is not an admin attempts to convert an issue to a project using a template, custom form fields that are visible only to admins show the following message:

+"Something went wrong, could not load form"

+**"Cannot load page content" error when viewing project preferences**

+*Setup*

+When an admin user attempts to view projects, tasks, or issues under Project Preferences in the Setup area, the page does not load and the user sees the following error:

+"Cannot load page content.
+Please try refreshing the page."

 +++

 +++**Maintenance Update on February 3, 2022**

+**BizContext error when logging in**

+*Login*

+When a user is attempting to log in to Workfront, the login is unsuccessful, and the following message displays:

+"Let's try that again.
+Database error: BizContext commit failed!"

+This has been reported in the Preview environment.

+**Issue update stream disappears if issue is pending approval**

+*Updates*

+When a user clicks into the New update box in the update stream of an issue that is pending approval, the entire update stream disappears.

+**Error when uploading new version of a document**

+*Documents*

+When a user attempts to upload a new version of a document, the new version does not upload and the user sees one of the following errors:

+* documentID cannot be null
+* Error: Invalid Parameter: documentID value "undefined"

+**Public link for document leads to blank page**

+*Documents*

+When a user attempts to open a document using a public link, the link leads to a blank page.
+This occurs when the link is opened in a window where an active Workfront session is open.

+**List controls do not work on reports in dashboards**

+Das*hboards

+When a user is viewing a report in a dashboard and attempts to change the filter, grouping, or view of the report, the filter, grouping, or view does not change.

+**"You must be a system admin" error when creating a project**

+*Projects*

+When a user who is not an administrator attempts to create a project, and attaches a custom form that has a section available only to administrators, they cannot create the project and they see the following error:

+"You must be a system admin to change this custom data parameter value"

+**Custom data not preserved when converting issue to project**

+*Projects*

+When a user converts an issue to a project using a template, data from a custom form on the issue is not transferred to the comparable custom form on the project.
+This happens to data that is in custom fields that may be hidden based on the values of other custom fields.

+**Error when converting issue to project**

+*Projects*

+When a user attempts to convert an issue to a project, the issue does not convert and they see the following error:

+"An unexpected error occurred"

 +++